apache/mynewt-site/docs/os/modules/fs/fatfs.md

 The current configuraton was chosen to minimize memory use and some options address limitations existing in the OS:

-* Write support is enabled by default (can be disable to minimize memory use).
+* Write support is enabled by default (can be disabled to minimize memory use).
 * Long filename (up to 255) support is disabled.
 * When writing files, time/dates are not persisted due to current lack of a standard `hal_rtc` interface.